gehxc5/game-project/README.md

 # game-project

-Design a game in Java 8.
+  Design goals are stored in google drive > Game Project.